ucsb-cs56/ucsb-cs56.github.io/_topics/javadoc_publishing_to_github_pages_from_private_repo.md

 publish to github pages from a private repo.

-So, our solution will be to create a separate public repo, side-by-side, with our private one.
+So, our solution will be to create a separate public repo, side-by-side with our private one.
 Here's how to do it:

 # Step 1: Set up public repo